ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

    * - `Underestimation of diarrheal diseases prevalence <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model4/alibow_gbd_verification/model_4.0.1_cause_verification.pdf>`_
      - GBD diarrheal diseases remission rate divided by prevalence is greater than GBD diarrheal diseases incidence rate
      - Calculate alternative diarrheal diseases remission rate that is consistent with disease duration and mortality rate and update artifact (low priority)
-     - On hold
+     - Implemented, needs to be carefully validated.
    * - `Underestimation of lower respiratory infections prevalence <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model4/alibow_gbd_verification/model_4.0.1_cause_verification.pdf>`_
      - Unconfirmed
-     - Investigate (may be same issue as diarrheal diseases)
+     - Investigate (may be same issue as diarrheal diseases).
+Implement updated duration/remission rate?
-     - On hold
+     - On hold?
    * - LBWSG exposure issue on transition from early to late neonatal age groups
      - LBWSG exposure changes for some simulants upon transition from the early to late neonatal age group.
 This should not affect model mortality rates given that the relative risk value during the late neonatal age group is appropriately assigned according to exposure at birth.
 However, the issue will cause errors in the birthweight observers in the simulation.
+     - Implemented and run.
+Needs interactive sim validation
+     - Soon
+   * - Insectide treated net intervention coverage immediate rather than linear scale-up
+     - `See coverage plots in this notebook <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model5/5.3.1_lbwsg_interventions.ipynb>`_
+     - SWEs to investigate?
+     - Soon
+   * - Insectide treated net intervention birthweight shift varies by scenario and is not of expected magnitude
+     - `See effect size estimation in this notebook <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model5/5.3.1_lbwsg_interventions.ipynb>`_
-     - Rajan to investigate and fix
+     - SWEs to investigate?
-     - Eventually.
+     - Soon

 .. todo::